fmstam/seq2seq_with_deep_attention/README.md

 # Sequence to sequence (seq2seq) with attention

-This work is the minimal pytorch implementation of some sequence to sequence (seq2seq) models.
-Here I am describing:
+This work is the minimal pytorch implementation of some sequence to sequence (seq2seq) models:
 * Loung seq2seq model: used in NLP sequence to sequence translation
-* Pointer networks: an important piece in many combintorial neural networks.
+* Pointer networks: an important piece in many combinatorial neural networks.

-It is written in a none-technincal way to explain the intution behined these models.
+This repo. is written in a none-technical way to explain the intuition behind these models.
 However, the code follows the papers that describe the models.
-A more technical describtion will be published soon.
+A more technical description will be published soon.

 ## Keywords:
 sequence to sequence ; Loung; NLP; optimization; Pointer networks